Bombing at Kabul mosque kills 10, including prominent cleric | Law-Order

 The Islamic State group's local affiliate has stepped up attacks targeting the Taliban and civilians since the former insurgents' takeover last August as US and NATO troops were in the final stages of their withdrawal from the country.
 Last week, the IS claimed responsibility for killing a prominent Taliban cleric at his religious center in Kabul.

-Khalid Zadran, the Taliban-appointed spokesman for the Kabul police chief, confirmed an explosion inside a mosque in northern Kabul but would not provide a casualty toll or a breakdown of the dead and wounded.

-Taliban spokesman Zabihullah Mujahid also condemned the explosion and vowed that the “perpetrators of such crimes will soon be brought to justice and will be punished.''
-A US-led invasion toppled the previous Taliban government, which had hosted al-Qaida leader Osama bin Laden in Afghanistan, following the Sept.
+Taliban spokesman Zabihullah Mujahid also condemned the explosion and vowed that the "perpetrators of such crimes will soon be brought to justice and will be punished."
+There were fears the casualty numbers could rise further.
+On Thursday morning, one witness to the blast who gave his name as Qyaamuddin told The Associated Press he believed as many as 25 people may have been killed in the blast.
+"It was evening prayer time, and I was attending the prayer with others, when the explosion happened," Qyaamuddin said.
+Some Afghans go by a single name.
+AP journalists could see the blue-roofed, Sunni mosque from a nearby hillside.
+The Taliban parked police trucks and other vehicles at the mosque, while several men carried out one casket for a victim of the attack.
+A U.S.-led invasion toppled the previous Taliban government, which had hosted al-Qaida leader Osama bin Laden in Afghanistan, following the Sept.
 11, 2001 terrorist attacks in the United States.
 Since regaining power, the former insurgents have faced a crippling economic crisis as the international community, which does not recognize the Taliban government, froze funding to the country.
 Separately, the Taliban confirmed on Wednesday that they had captured and killed Mehdi Mujahid in western Herat province as he was trying to cross the border into Iran.
 Mujahid was a former Taliban commander in the district of Balkhab in northern Sar-e-Pul province, and the only member of the minority Shiite Hazara community among the Taliban ranks.
 Mujahid had turned against the Taliban over the past year, after opposing decisions made by Taliban leaders in Kabul.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)